 Bosnia is a word derived from an Indo-European word – “bosana” meaning water.
 This part of our country was mentioned in the 10th century and now it covers the north and central parts of the country.
 Let’s find out what to visit in Bosnia and Herzegovina.

-Herzegovina, ancient Hum, takes its name from the word „herceg“, which was the title of the duke who ruled the southern part of the region until the Ottoman invasion in 15th century.
+Herzegovina, ancient Hum, takes its name from the word „herceg“, which was the title of the duke.
+They ruled the southern part of the region until the Ottoman invasion in the 15th century.
 The two regions are culturally imperceptible and for much of their history have been united under one government.
-The land has often felt the influences of stronger regional powers that have scrambled for control over it, and these influences have helped to create Bosnia and Herzegovina’s characteristically rich ethnic and religious mix.
-In this small space opens extraordinary ability to capture a single glance of four empires: Roman, Byzantine, Ottoman and Austro-Hungarian, two kingdoms: Bosnian and Yugoslav, three world monotheistic religions: Christianity (Orthodoxy and Catholicism), Islam and Judaism, and different architectural styles.
+The land has often felt the influences of stronger regional powers that have scrambled for control over it.
+These influences have helped to create Bosnia and Herzegovina’s characteristically rich ethnic and religious mix.
+In this small space opens extraordinary ability to capture a single glance of four empires.
+Roman, Byzantine, Ottoman and Austro-Hungarian and two kingdoms: Bosnian and Yugoslav.
+Also three world monotheistic religions: Christianity (Orthodoxy and Catholicism), Islam and Judaism, and different architectural styles.
 The capital city is Sarajevo, an incredible place in the valley surrounded by four Olympic mountains.

 If you wonder where to travel and spend your vacations, we invite you to visit Bosnia and Herzegovina.
 There are many reasons to experience this small but unique country in Europe.

 If you are interested to learn more about the world’s history and visit the spot where was caused The First World War.
 If you are simply a lover of beautiful nature, Bosnia and Herzegovina are the right countries to visit and take tours from Sarajevo.